If you visit…

 A pastor or someone from the “preaching team” – a group of members chosen to preach occasionally – will offer a 15- to 20-minute sermon based on the day’s scripture passages, applying them to faith and life.

-Usually, there’s a time when individuals who wish to do so may briefly share joys and concerns in their lives.
-A mic is made available so people can say what’s on their hearts from wherever they’re sitting.
-The leader will pray for these and other concerns, and invite the congregation to continue those prayers all week.
+There’s also usually a time during the service when people can briefly share joys and concerns.
+A mic is brought around so people can say what’s on their hearts from wherever they’re sitting.
+The leader then prays for these and other concerns, and invites the congregation to continue those prayers all week.

-The service, which lasts about an hour and a quarter, ends with a “benediction” – a prayer of blessing as we head back into our daily lives.
+The service lasts roughly an hour and a quarter and ends with a “benediction” – a prayer of blessing as we head back into our daily lives.
 After that, there’s coffee, tea and conversation.
-On special occasions, lunch may be served after the service.
+On special occasions, lunch is served after the service.

 Note: If you’d like to check out Christian Education at TUMC, come an hour earlier (at 10 a.m.).
-Children and teens meet for Sunday School Ask an usher to help you find the right location.
+Children and teens meet for Sunday School and adults for Faith Formation.
+Ask an usher to help you find the right location.

-Oh, one more thing: We have a sense of humour!
+Oh, one more thing: We’re not all serious- we have a sense of humour, honest!
 Here’s a little how-to video from the gang at 22 Minutes, just for fun.